-Adhesive tapes can bind tightly to the enamel or gilding on antique ceramics, causing permanent damage on removal.
+Adhesive tapes bind tightly to enamel and gilding, causing permanent damage on removal.

-For temporary repairs, BADA recommends blu-tack as a much safer solution.
+For temporary repairs, BADA recommend a reusable putty such as blu-tack for a safer solution.

-The safest storage solution for porcelain and antique pottery is behind glass in a display case or cabinet.
+The safest storage solution for porcelain and antique pottery is in a display case or cabinet.

-Be aware that vibrations from passing traffic or heavy footfall on uneven flooring can cause objects to move within a cabinet.
+Be aware that vibrations from passing traffic or uneven flooring can cause objects to move.

-You can avoid unwanted movement within a cabinet by placing your ceramic items on a piece of chamois leather.
+You can reduce the risk of unwanted movement by placing your ceramic items on a piece of chamois leather.